List of His Dark Materials and The Book of Dust characters: Lord Boreal

 Lord Carlo Boreal, or Sir Charles Latrom, CBE as he is known as in Will Parry's world, serves as a minor character in Northern Lights, but is a main antagonist in The Subtle Knife.
 He is an old Englishman, appearing to be in his sixties.
 He normally wears pale suits and is described as smelling sweetly.
 His daemon is a snake.

 Lord Boreal is first seen in Lyra Belacqua's world at the cocktail party of Mrs Coulter.
 He interacts shortly with Lyra.
-He is also mentioned just before Lord Asriel crosses the bridge to Cittàgazze in Northern Lights as being a lover of Mrs Coulter's.
+He is also mentioned just before Lord Asriel crosses the bridge to Cittàgazze in Northern Lights as having been Mrs Coulter's lover.

 In The Subtle Knife, Boreal watches Lyra exploring a museum in Will's world and approaches her, appearing to be a kindly old man whose only interest in her is to discuss the skulls.
 Lyra remembers seeing him previously, but is unsure of his identity.
 Later, when Lyra is being chased by the men who are after John Parry's notes, Latrom is in a chauffeured limousine and offers her a lift, at which time he steals her alethiometer.
-Lord Boreal tells them that they must get the Subtle Knife for him from Cittàgazze and he will return to them the alethiometer.
+Lord Boreal tells them that they must get the Subtle Knife for him from Cittàgazze and he will return the alethiometer.
 After retrieving the knife, Lyra and Will steal back the alethiometer by cutting through from Cittàgazze into Will's world directly within Boreal's study.
 During this, they overhear a conversation between Coulter and Boreal, where he explains how he was able to set up a life in that world.
 Later, Boreal attempts to learn what Mary Malone knows about Dust by offering to continue funding her and her colleague's work.

 In a tent in the mountains of Cittàgazze, Mrs Coulter 'spikes' Boreal's drink in order to make him tell her about the Subtle Knife; he dies shortly thereafter from the poisoned drink.

 Boreal's name means "northern" or "related to the north", as in aurora borealis.
 His pseudonym, Latrom, is "mortal" spelled backwards.

+In the audiobooks, he is voiced by Stephen Thorne and in the 2003 BBC Radio dramatisation he is voiced by John Carlisle.
+In the 2007 final cut of The Golden Compass, Edward de Souza played the non-speaking role in a scene opposite Derek Jacobi and Christopher Lee, where is credited only as the Second High Councillor of the Magisterium.
 Ariyon Bakare plays this character in the TV series, in which the role is expanded, including that he is assigned to look for John Parry and enlists a pale-faced contact on Earth to help search for him while spying on Parry's family.
-In the audiobooks, he is voiced by Stephen Thorne.